 - How can we maximize the value received by our hotel and the value perceived by our guests using the supplies and amenities that we offer?

-Only after answering these questions and fully understanding the quality and cost criteria can management develop a list of room, pool, and restaurant supplies and assess suppliers.
+After answering these questions and fully understanding the quality and cost criteria, management can develop a list of room, pool, and restaurant supplies and assess suppliers.
 And this will make it easy to select the best supplier for hospitality products.